Number 7 Worksheet - Handwriting and Counting Exercises

 As well as giving your kids lots of great and varied practice, this number 7 worksheet could be great to give to parents if you're a teacher wanting to show an example of what's being done in your preschool lessons.

-All our worksheets are designed by a children's illustrator, and a teacher/psychologist...they're all free because we're committed to closing the equality gap in children's education.
+All our worksheets are designed by a children's illustrator and a teacher...they're all free because we're committed to closing the unfair gaps in children's education.

 Supporting number 7 learning